-The Thames Chase Community Forest provides a rich mosaic of woods, nature areas and public open space.
-It is landscaped for wildlife, recreation and education.
+Thames Chase Community Forest provides a rich mosaic of woods, nature areas and open public spaces.

 - Oakwood and Ash Plantation